szupie/emoji-to-english/README.md

 1. Download desired version of `emoji-test.txt` from http://www.unicode.org/Public/emoji/
 2. Move `emoji-test.txt` to the same directory as `namesExtractor.py`
-3. Run `python namesExtractor.py` in a terminal
+3. Run `python3 namesExtractor.py` in a terminal

 `names-dict.js` will be created in `./addon`.

+#### Building localisation files
+Translations can also be generated from CLDR annotations:

+1. Download annotations file(s) for desired language(s) from http://unicode.org/repos/cldr/tags/latest/common/annotations/
+2. Create a directory containing only the annotation file(s)
+3. Run `python3 localisationExtractor.py PATH_TO_DIRECTORY` in a terminal

 #### WebExtensions